Every Hilbert space frame has a Naimark complement: Fusion Frames

-This shows every fusion frame arises frame a standard frame where subspaces are represented by the spans of equal-norm, orthogonal sets.
-This leads to the definition of the Naimark complement for a fusion frame; we give the definition for our generalized version of this Naimark complement.
+Thus every fusion frame arises from a traditional frame with extra orthogonality conditions among the frame vectors.
+This leads to the definition of a Naimark fusion frame for a Parseval fusion frames in a natural way.
+We omit the standard definition of a Naimark fusion frame for Parseval frames and instead imediately discuss the generalized version.